LiamJCates/Programming-Notes/Java/Overview/Keyterms.md

 ### Robust
 Java is intended for writing programs that must be reliable in a variety of ways.
 Java puts a lot of emphasis on early checking for possible problems, later dynamic (runtime) checking, and eliminating situations that are error prone. . . .
 The single biggest difference between Java and C/C++ is that Java has a pointer model that eliminates the possibility of overwriting memory and corrupting data.
 The Java compiler detects many problems that in other languages would show up only at runtime.
 As for the second point, anyone who has spent hours chasing memory corruption caused by a pointer bug will be very happy with this aspect of Java.

+One of the major advantages of Java over C++ is that it prevents memory leaks.
+Java manages memory on its own and does garbage collection automatically.
+Bad memory management in C++ is a big source of errors in prog

 ### Secure